 The 95% of the Danish Jews who were saved went through enormous ordeals to finally make it over to Sweden, mostly in small fishing boats and even canoes.
 Quite a few refugees drowned on nights when the winds were rough in the Sound.
 But 7,000 Jews out of 7,500 made it safely across the Sound, which must be considered as something of a miracle.
 Most of the remaining Jews were sent to Theresienstadt concentration camp in former Czechoslovakia and actually came back unharmed at the end of the war, thanks to endless involvement by the Danish Red Cross who regularly checked on the living conditions at the camp.
 And finally there was the remarkable rescue of thousands of prisoners from that camp by Folke Bernadotte’s White buses.
 More about Folke Bernadotte and his White buses below.

-The Swedish government learned about the radical change in the German stand relating to the Danish Jews at the time when Germany was factually a broken nation on all fronts.
+The Swedish government learned about the radical change in the German stand concerning the Danish Jews at the time when Germany was factually a broken nation on all fronts.
 Even so, Hitler went on giving orders at Stalingrad “Not one step back” — the formal end of that horrible monhs-long winter war was in February 1943, Easy to say for Hitler in Berlin, but impossible for the half-starved and half-frozen German soldiers during the onslaught of Russian soldiers, who were well prepared for the climate.

 The German war in Africa was lost.
 Field Marshal Rommel, the leader of the Afrika Korps, was a sick man who went to Germany to beg Hitler on his knees to order a stop to the fighting.
 The battle for El Alamein was lost in 1942 and any sane man could see that the war in Africa was unwinnable.
 But Hitler was not a sane man.
-He ordered Rommel to immediately go back to Africa and to make sure he would get to Egypt.
+He ordered Rommel , sick and in despair, to immediately go back to Africa and to make sure he would get to Egypt.